inesrit/MRMSAPI/README.md

 ![patientdashboard.png](patientdashboard.png)

 ## Overview
 This is a web-based healthcare system designed to streamline the management of patient medical records.
 The system allows patients to schedule appointments, view their medical history, and communicate with healthcare providers.
-Healthcare providers can manage appointments, prescriptions, and medical records for their patients.
+Healthcare providers can manage appointments, prescriptions, and medical records for their patientss.

 ## Features
 - **Appointment Management:** Patients can request appointments.
 Healthcare providers can view and manage appointments for their patients.